marcospsdev/marcospsdev/README.md

 <br>
 08/2018 - 11/2018
 <ul>
-<li>Assisted in the development and maintenance of website and application interfaces, using **WordPress, HTML, CSS, and JavaScript**.</li>
+<li>Assisted in the development and maintenance of website and application interfaces, using WordPress, HTML, CSS, and JavaScript.</li>
 <li>Collaborated on creating responsive designs, performing adjustments and bug fixes.</li>
 <li>I supported the back-end team in integrating features in C# (.NET), continuously learning and improving my skills under the guidance of experienced developers.</li>
 </ul>